All the Right Gear to Survive

 Size, weight and price were the key criteria.

-I equally quickly reached the conclusion that a two person tent was the go.
+I equally quickly reached the conclusion that a two-person (as opposed to a one-person) tent was the go.
 Some extra room for stuff, as well as some space to lie around in, if need be, perhaps because of bad weather.
 The idea of a vestibule was attractive for those things you didn’t want inside the tent and to provide a sort of verandah for some breathing space and privacy.
 I liked the idea of a door and vestibule along the long side of the tent to limit the struggle to get in and out.
 I preferred the dome shape rather than roofs that slant down to your feet.

 Once I got this far, most of the floor dimensions were similar, but with enough variation to make them a factor to consider.
 Typically, they varied in length from 2100mm to 2350mm.
 Width varied from 1200mm to 1550mm.
 Height was around 100mm.